CrunchyData/postgres-operator/docs/content/Configuration/pgo-yaml-configuration.md

 | Setting |Definition  |
 |---|---|
 |COImagePrefix        | image tag prefix to use for the Operator containers
-|COImageTag        | image tag to use for the Operator containers
+|COImageTag           |image tag to use for the Operator containers
-|Audit        | boolean, if set to true will cause each apiserver call to be logged with an *audit* marking
+|Audit                |boolean, if set to true will cause each apiserver call to be logged with an *audit* marking
+|NamespaceRefreshInterval        | The refresh interval for the namespace controller (defaults to 60 seconds)
+|ControllerGroupRefreshInterval  | The refresh interval for any per-namespace controller with a refresh interval (defaults to 60 seconds)

 ## Storage Configuration Details